When, Why, and How to Update Your App

 How To Update Your App

-Please keep in mind that it takes a few days for the update to be reviewed by Apple's and Google's app reviewers.
+Please keep in mind that it takes a few hours to days for the update to be reviewed by Apple's and Google's app reviewers.
 Usually, app updates get reviewed quicker and with less problems than initial app publishings.

 Your users will automatically get the new app version on their device, they don't need to manually download the update from the app stores.